EdwinVW/dapr-workshop/Assignment06/README.md

 ## Assignment goals

-In order to complete this assignment, the following goals must be met:
+To complete this assignment, you must reach the following goals:

 - The TrafficControlService uses the Dapr MQTT input binding to receive entry- and exit-cam messages over the MQTT protocol.
-- The MQTT binding uses the lightweight MQTT message-broker Mosquitto that runs as part of the solution in a Docker container.
+- The MQTT binding uses the lightweight MQTT message broker Mosquitto that runs as part of the solution in a Docker container.
 - The Camera Simulation publishes entry- and exit-cam messages to the MQTT broker.

 This assignment targets number **5** in the end-state setup: